barrucadu/lookwhattheshoggothdraggedin.com/posts/d12-d8-random-tables.markdown

 title: 1d12 + 1d8 Random Tables
 date: 2021-05-02
 topic: gm-advice
-excerpt: |
-    The `1d12 + 1d8` table is commonly used for
-    random encounters, because it gives a nonuniform distribution where some outcomes are more likely than others.
-But why stick to that?
-    By rolling one of the dice with advantage or disadvantage, you get a very different distribution, and can make one table work in many situations.
 ---

 I [read a post][] about how [abbr:dnd] suggests `1d12 + 1d8`